 That’s why some people saw the dress that went viral a couple of years ago as blue and black, while others saw it as white and gold: color perception is based on the information filled in by the brain according to its previous experiences.
 A digital camera, on the other hand, uses thousands of light cavities to capture and then assess the electrical signals which measure the strength of the captured photons for any given pixel.

-To improve our use of colors and understanding of color in photography, we need to get familiar with their systems of organization and classification:
+To improve our use of colors and understanding of color in photography, we need to get familiar with their systems of organization and classification.
+If you’re just getting started, brush up on your color theory.

 The Color Wheel